How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Start the vacuum, and allow it to run for around three minutes.
-This should eliminate any obstructions in the drain of your shower.
+Start the vacuum, and let it run for approximately three minutes.
+This should eliminate any obstructions from your shower drain.

 Method | Supplies Needed | Steps |